 AccuWeather is a provider of meteorological information to local news stations.
 It was founded in 1962 by a grad student in meteorology.
 (Thanks to Erik Topp for this reference.)

-Nepal, public and private; Tibet, public and private ...
+Nepal, public and private; Tibet, public and private; Bhutan ...

 An imitation of school closing announcements made over the radio during inclement weather.
+Nepal, Tibet, and Bhutan are all countries in the Himalayan mountain region, between China and India.
 (Thanks to Bill Stiteler for this reference.)

 Let’s just play nine, it’s not that bad out.